Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 **Q. Why do we sometimes use a paired t-Test and sometimes not (and Mann-Whitney U Test vs Wilcoxon signed-rank test)**

 When comparing distribution central tendencies on train vs test folds under k-fold cross-validation, we use a paired statistical hypothesis test like the paired Student's t-Test or the Wilcoxon signed-rank test because the train/test folds are naturally dependent upon each other.
 If we do not account for this dependence, we would miss-estimate the significance.
 When the two data distributions are independent, we can use an independent test such as the (unpaired) Student's t-Test or the Mann-Whitney U Test.

+**Q. What about measure of model complexity to help diagnose overfitting (e.g. AIC/BIC/MDL/etc.)?**

+I've not had much luck with these measures in practice.
+Also, classical ideas of overfitting were focused on "overparameterization".
+I'm not convinced this is entirely relevant with modern machine learning and data science models.
+We often overparameterize and still achieve SOTA performance.
+Put another way: Overfitting != Overparameterization.
+That being said, regularizing away from large magnitude coefficients/weights remains a good practice when overfit.

 ## Glossary of Terms